reactjs/react-modal/docs/index.md

     true
   /* Boolean indicating if the overlay should close the modal */}

+   shouldCloseOnOverlayRightClick={
+    true
+  /* Boolean indicating if the overlay should close the modal on right click*/}

   shouldCloseOnEsc={
     true
   /* Boolean indicating if pressing the esc key should close the modal